Online resources for Shakespeare readers

 The Concordance lists every word in every play so you can quickly see how many times Shakespeare used, for instance, the word man-monster.

-OSS is not useful for finding line numbers because it numbers lines from the beginning of the play, not the beginning of individual acts, and includes each speech prefix (the name of the character speaking) as a line, plus any stage directions are also in the line count.
+OSS is not useful for finding line numbers because it numbers lines from the beginning of the play, not the beginning of individual acts, and it includes each speech prefix (the name of the character speaking) as a line, plus any stage directions are also in the line count.
 (This is a form of TLN, or through-line number.)

-Internet Shakespeare Editions from the University of Victoria provides the original First Folio text (the edition published in 1623 of 36 plays in a large, hardbound format, seven years after Shakespeare's death) of every play, plus the Quarto texts (the small paperbacks) for the eighteen plays that were printed during Shakespeare's lifetime.
+Internet Shakespeare Editions from the University of Victoria in Canada provides the original First Folio text (the edition published in 1623 of 36 plays in a large, hardbound format, seven years after Shakespeare's death) of every play, plus the Quarto texts (the small paperbacks) for the eighteen plays that were printed during Shakespeare's lifetime.
 If you have an interest in seeing the original spellings, speech prefixes, comparisons, etc., this is a fabulous resource.
 It also includes supplemental materials and performance history.

 If you want to read the texts digitally, the Folger Digital Texts offers all the plays, FREE, to read online or to download in a variety of formats.